 It displays very intense and aromatic dark berries on the nose and palate, creamy and elastic taste with splendid complexity, strong backbone and lingering finish.
 Excellent winemaking.
 92+p.

 Brane Cantenac – 70% Cabernet Sauvignon + 26% Merlot + 2% Cabernet Franc + 1% Carmenere + 1% Petit Verdot, 14.1% alcohol.
-Distinctive nose of fragrant blackcurrants, scent of grilled bacon and tobacco leaves.
+The distinctive nose of fragrant blackcurrants, a scent of grilled bacon and tobacco leaves.
 Quite concentrated on the palate yet elegant.
 Creamy with grained tannin and excellent support by acidity.
 Long lingering finish.
 Excellent effort for the vintage and may even surpass 2018.
 95+p.